Thenvanathi/dev-tinder/homework.md

 - Create a userSchema & user Model
 - Create POST /signup API to add data to database
 - Push some documents using API calls from postman
+- Error Handling using try, catch

+EP-6
+- JS object vs JSON (difference)
+- Add the express.json middleware to your app
+- Make your signup API dynamic to recive data from the end user